electron/remote/README.md

 ```

 **Note:** Since this is requiring a module through npm rather than a built-in
-module, if you're using `remote` from a preload script or a sandboxed process,
+module, if you're using `remote` from a sandboxed process, you'll need to
-you'll need to configure your bundler appropriately to package the code of
+configure your bundler appropriately to package the code of `@electron/remote`
-`@electron/remote` in the preload script.
+in the preload script.
+Of course, [using `@electron/remote` makes the sandbox
+much less effective][remote-considered-harmful].

 **Note:** `@electron/remote` respects the `enableRemoteModule` WebPreferences
 value.
 You must pass `{ webPreferences: { enableRemoteModule: true } }` to